 You will need:

-- letter F cut from green paper (see pattern: F is for frog – pattern)
+- letter F cut from green paper (see pattern scroll to the bottom)

-- frog legs cut from green paper (see pattern)
+- frog legs cut from green paper (see pattern scroll to the bottom)

 - round green stickers (optional)

 - round white circles for eyes